CU-ESIIL/Summit_group_2026_11/docs/index.md

 Our decision making strategy:

-We will use gradient-of-agreement checks for major choices and or more to voting if we hit any bottlenecks
+We will use gradient-of-agreement checks for major choices and or move to voting if we hit any bottlenecks

 ## Our product(s) 📣 { #product-direction .oasis-report-out-section .oasis-report-out-day2 }